PSyton/Finch/README.md

       rapid fire!
         rapid fire!

-And please note that Finch does not yet support compressed audio.
-You should be safe with 8-bit or 16-bit mono or stereo little-endian WAV files sampled at 44.1 kHz.
 There is a demo target inside the project, take a look at it to see more.

 Audio Interruption Handling
 ===========================